-We filtered the dataset of Omar et al. [61], for Enzyme Commission Numbers (EC numbers), or Kegg Orthology Numbers (KO numbers) identified by BRENDA [38] as ‘natural substrates’ for O2; EC numbers identified by BRENDA as being activated, or inhibited by light; and EC numbers annotated by BioCyc [62] as corresponding to the Gene Ontology Term (GO:0006281 - DNA repair), in P. marinus strains (MED4, MIT9313, SS120, and NATL2A).
+We filtered the dataset of Omar et al. [62], for Enzyme Commission Numbers (EC numbers), or Kegg Orthology Numbers (KO numbers) identified by BRENDA [41] as ‘natural substrates’ for O2; EC numbers identified by BRENDA as being activated, or inhibited by light; and EC numbers annotated by BioCyc [63] as corresponding to the Gene Ontology Term (GO:0006281 - DNA repair), in P. marinus strains (MED4, NATL2A, SS120, and MIT9313).
 We grouped orthologs together by EC number and their KO number and determined the occurrences of individual orthologs encoding each EC number, or KO number when EC number was not available, in a given strain.
-We merged the dataset with a list of enzyme Michaelis constant (Km) values from other organisms, as Km values from Prochlorococcus were only available in the case of Ribulose bisphosphate carboxylase.
-Gene counts for Flavodiirons were obtained from Allahverdiyeva et al. [63], as they do not have allocated EC numbers.
+We merged the dataset with a list of enzyme Michaelis constant (Km) values from other organisms, as Km values from P. marinus were only available in the case of Ribulose bisphosphate carboxylase.
+Gene counts for Flavodiirons were obtained from Allahverdiyeva et al. [64], as they do not have allocated EC numbers.
 A full list of enzymes and corresponding EC and KO numbers can be found in S1 Table.

 Results and discussion

-Detection of Prochlorococcus proteins across O2 and light niches in the ocean
+Detection of proteins from Prochlorococcus marinus Clades across O2 and light niches in the ocean

-Proteins from 13 annotated strains of P. marinus were detected across depths and oxygen concentrations in the ocean proteins data set analyzed.
-We focused our analysis here on core photosynthetic protein complexes, for clades HL, LLI, LLII/III and LLIV (Fig. 2) as a function of depth (a proxy for light intensity) and measured [O2].
-Photosynthetic complexes from HLI (including strain MED4) were detected throughout the water column, predominantly at high [O2]. the absence of proteins annotated for the key ATP Synthase complex for clade HLI, compared to annotated detections of ATP Synthase across the other three clades suggests limitations in the annotation process for highly conserved protein sequences.
-Complexes from Clades LLI (including strain NATL2A) were also present across the depth/light axes, with more representation at lower [O~2], and fewer near surface detections.
-Complexes from clade LLII/III (ex.
-SS120) were also detected across the depth/light and [O2] ranges, with more detections at deeper, darker depths.
-Clade LLIV (ex.
-MIT9313) photosynthetic complexes were also were detected throughout the depth/light and [O2], ranges, with the most frequent detections at depth and at low [O2], compared to other strains.
+Proteins from P. marinus were detected across depths and oxygen concentrations in the OPP data set [43].
+We focused our analyses on core photosynthetic protein complexes, annotated as coming from clades HLI (2 strains, including strain MED4 ); LLI (2 strains, including strain NATL2A); LLII/III (2 strains, including strain SS120) and LLIV (2 strains, including MIT9313) (Fig 2), as a function of depth (a proxy for light level) and measured [O2] at the sampling locations.
+Photosynthetic complexes from clades HLI and LLI were detected throughout the water column, although predominately at stations with high [O2].
+Though present and expressed in the genome of MED4 [65], the absence of proteins annotated as RUBISCO complex for clade HLI, compared to annotated detections of RUBISCO across the other three clades, suggests limitations in the annotation process assigning highly conserved protein sequences to clades.
+Notwithstanding limitations on assignments of proteins to clades, detections of the abundant carbon fixation complex RUBISCO derived from clades HLI, LLI and LLII/III were notably absent from stations at low [O2], suggesting limited capacity for carbon fixation by clades HLI, LLI and LLII/LLIII under low [O2] habitats.
+Clade LLII/LLIII photosynthetic complexes were detected throughout the sampled ranges of depth/light and [O2], with detections of proteins at both high and low [O2], compared to other strains.
+Complexes from LLIV (including strain MIT9313) were detected across the depth/light and [O2] ranges, with more detections at deeper, darker depths and at low [O2], compared to other clades.
+We note that detections of photosynthetic proteins from strain MIT9313 (dark symbols) show a particular bias towards low [O2] sampling stations, compared to the wider detections of clade LLIV.
+Our analyses utilized a proteomics dataset; however, alternate approaches, such as metagenomics or metatranscriptomics, could have been employed to analyze ecotype abundances using the TARA Oceans [66] or other datasets.